chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ## PureScript Documentation Writers: What is the Best Way to Write Documentation in this Context?

+Read through the entirety of the [Good Documentation.md]() file.
+We only listed the 5 types of documentation above to make this document shorter.

 ## Core Contributors: "How Should We Support You?" and Other General Feedback

 Please answer the below questions.